michael2012z/BitBible/markdown/KJV/files/Isa.md

 29. Their roaring shall be like a lion, they shall roar like young lions: yea, they shall roar, and lay hold of the prey, and shall carry it away safe, and none shall deliver it.

-30. And in that day they shall roar against them like the roaring of the sea: and if one look unto the land, behold darkness and sorrow, and the light is darkened in the heavens thereof.sorrow: or, distressand the light…: or, when it is light, it shall be dark in the destructions thereof
+30. And in that day they shall roar against them like the roaring of the sea: and if one look unto the land, behold darkness and sorrow, and the light is darkened in the heavens thereof.

 ## Isaiah 6

-1. In the year that king Uzziah died I saw also the Lord sitting upon a throne, high and lifted up, and his train filled the temple.his…: or, the skirts thereof
+1. In the year that king Uzziah died I saw also the Lord sitting upon a throne, high and lifted up, and his train filled the temple.

 2. Above it stood the seraphims: each one had six wings; with twain he covered his face, and with twain he covered his feet, and with twain he did fly.

-3. And one cried unto another, and said, Holy, holy, holy, is the Lord of hosts: the whole earth is full of his glory.one…: Heb. this cried to thisthe whole…: Heb. his glory is the fulness of the whole earth
+3. And one cried unto another, and said, Holy, holy, holy, is the Lord of hosts: the whole earth is full of his glory.

-4. And the posts of the door moved at the voice of him that cried, and the house was filled with smoke.door: Heb. thresholds
+4. And the posts of the door moved at the voice of him that cried, and the house was filled with smoke.

-5. Then said I, Woe is me! for I am undone; because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips: for mine eyes have seen the King, the Lord of hosts.undone: Heb. cut off
+5. Then said I, Woe is me! for I am undone; because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips: for mine eyes have seen the King, the Lord of hosts.

-6. Then flew one of the seraphims unto me, having a live coal in his hand, which he had taken with the tongs from off the altar:having…: Heb. and in his hand a live coal
+6. Then flew one of the seraphims unto me, having a live coal in his hand, which he had taken with the tongs from off the altar:

-7. And he laid it upon my mouth, and said, Lo, this hath touched thy lips; and thine iniquity is taken away, and thy sin purged.laid…: Heb. caused it to touch
+7. And he laid it upon my mouth, and said, Lo, this hath touched thy lips; and thine iniquity is taken away, and thy sin purged.

 8. Also I heard the voice of the Lord, saying, Whom shall I send, and who will go for us?
-Then said I, Here am I; send me.Here…: Heb. behold me
+Then said I, Here am I; send me.

-9. And he said, Go, and tell this people, Hear ye indeed, but understand not; and see ye indeed, but perceive not.indeed, but understand: or, without ceasing, etc: Heb. in hearing, etc
+9. And he said, Go, and tell this people, Hear ye indeed, but understand not; and see ye indeed, but perceive not.

 10. Make the heart of this people fat, and make their ears heavy, and shut their eyes; lest they see with their eyes, and hear with their ears, and understand with their heart, and convert, and be healed.

 11. Then said I, Lord, how long?
-And he answered, Until the cities be wasted without inhabitant, and the houses without man, and the land be utterly desolate,utterly…: Heb. desolate with desolation
+And he answered, Until the cities be wasted without inhabitant, and the houses without man, and the land be utterly desolate,

 12. And the Lord have removed men far away, and there be a great forsaking in the midst of the land.

-13. But yet in it shall be a tenth, and it shall return, and shall be eaten: as a teil tree, and as an oak, whose substance is in them, when they cast their leaves: so the holy seed shall be the substance thereof.and it…: or, when it is returned, and hath been brousedsubstance: or, stock, or, stem
+13. But yet in it shall be a tenth, and it shall return, and shall be eaten: as a teil tree, and as an oak, whose substance is in them, when they cast their leaves: so the holy seed shall be the substance thereof.

 ## Isaiah 7

 1. And it came to pass in the days of Ahaz the son of Jotham, the son of Uzziah, king of Judah, that Rezin the king of Syria, and Pekah the son of Remaliah, king of Israel, went up toward Jerusalem to war against it, but could not prevail against it.

 2. And it was told the house of David, saying, Syria is confederate with Ephraim.
-And his heart was moved, and the heart of his people, as the trees of the wood are moved with the wind.is confederate…: Heb. resteth on
+And his heart was moved, and the heart of his people, as the trees of the wood are moved with the wind.

-3. Then said the Lord unto Isaiah, Go forth now to meet Ahaz, thou, and Shear–jashub thy son, at the end of the conduit of the upper pool in the highway of the fuller’s field;Shear–jashub: that is, The remnant shall returnhighway: or, causeway
+3. Then said the Lord unto Isaiah, Go forth now to meet Ahaz, thou, and Shear–jashub thy son, at the end of the conduit of the upper pool in the highway of the fuller’s field;

-4. And say unto him, Take heed, and be quiet; fear not, neither be fainthearted for the two tails of these smoking firebrands, for the fierce anger of Rezin with Syria, and of the son of Remaliah.neither…: Heb. let not thy heart be tender
+4. And say unto him, Take heed, and be quiet; fear not, neither be fainthearted for the two tails of these smoking firebrands, for the fierce anger of Rezin with Syria, and of the son of Remaliah.

 5. Because Syria, Ephraim, and the son of Remaliah, have taken evil counsel against thee, saying,

-6. Let us go up against Judah, and vex it, and let us make a breach therein for us, and set a king in the midst of it, even the son of Tabeal:vex: or, waken
+6. Let us go up against Judah, and vex it, and let us make a breach therein for us, and set a king in the midst of it, even the son of Tabeal:

 7. Thus saith the Lord God, It shall not stand, neither shall it come to pass.

-8. For the head of Syria is Damascus, and the head of Damascus is Rezin; and within threescore and five years shall Ephraim be broken, that it be not a people.that…: Heb. from a people
+8. For the head of Syria is Damascus, and the head of Damascus is Rezin; and within threescore and five years shall Ephraim be broken, that it be not a people.

 9. And the head of Ephraim is Samaria, and the head of Samaria is Remaliah’s son.
-If ye will not believe, surely ye shall not be established.If…: or, Do ye not believe? it is because ye are not stable
+If ye will not believe, surely ye shall not be established.

-10. Moreover the Lord spake again unto Ahaz, saying,Moreover…: Heb.
-And the Lord added to speak
+10. Moreover the Lord spake again unto Ahaz, saying,

-11. Ask thee a sign of the Lord thy God; ask it either in the depth, or in the height above.ask it…: or, make thy petition deep
+11. Ask thee a sign of the Lord thy God; ask it either in the depth, or in the height above.

 12. But Ahaz said, I will not ask, neither will I tempt the Lord.

 13. And he said, Hear ye now, O house of David; Is it a small thing for you to weary men, but will ye weary my God also?

-14. Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.shall call: or, thou, O virgin, shalt call
+14. Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.

 15. Butter and honey shall he eat, that he may know to refuse the evil, and choose the good.